zawnpn/ZHANGWP/README.md

 Currently I am a second year graduate student of [Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/) in [Tsinghua University](https://www.tsinghua.edu.cn).
 I'm also doing an internship at [Tencent AI Lab](https://ai.tencent.com/ailab/).

-I got my B.Sc. degree in [School of Mathmatical Sciences](http://sms.nankai.edu.cn/) in June 2019 from [Nankai University](http://www.nankai.edu.cn/).
+I got my B.Sc. degree in [School of Mathematical Sciences](https://math.nankai.edu.cn/) in June 2019 from [Nankai University](http://www.nankai.edu.cn/).
 In the same year, I was admitted to pursue for a M.Sc. degree in [Tsinghua University](https://www.tsinghua.edu.cn).

 ## Research